dokku-alt/dokku-alt/README.md

 # Buildstep

-Heroku-style application builds using Docker and Buildpacks
+Heroku-style application builds using Docker and Buildpacks.
+Used by [Dokku](https://github.com/progrium/dokku) to make a mini-Heroku.

 ## Requirements